Hanmer Springs: Hot pools

 After a hearing from independent Commissioner Robert Batty, on Monday, 18 January 2010 the proposal was approved.
-"The freshwater pool, new buildings, water slide/super bowl and the aqua play/ ice skating area are all to be on land from the subdivision of Queen Mary Hospital land."
+"The freshwater pool, new buildings, water slide and super bowl and the aqua play and ice skating area are all to be on land from the subdivision of Queen Mary Hospital land."
 Development had continued since then and Hanmer Springs currently has 22 pools and four water slides with the most recent: The Conical Thrill being opened in November 2019.
 The Hot Pools were further extended in November 2020 with a new area for younger children to play on including a new waterslide.
 The Hanmer Springs Hot Pools also was the winner in the Luxury Hot Springs category at the 2020 World Luxury Spa Awards.
-At peak times, the hot pools can play host to 5000 people each day.
+At peak times, the hot pools can host up to 5000 people each day.

+In 2023, two 25 year old hydroslides were replaced with new slides that include internal LED lighting and projection.